Movement-DAO/move-docs/src/pages/proposals/peace-001.md

 Peace DAO was founded during an emergency, and has not yet ratified clear legal documents.
 These documents will provide greater legal and operational clarity to the DAO, mitigating existential risks to the DAO.

-These documents will also clarify the roles and expectations of members and contributors to the DAO, improving the DAO's clarity and transparency.
+These documents will also clarify the roles and expectations of Members and contributors to the DAO, improving the DAO's clarity and transparency.

 ## Specification